Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Introduction

-{ We also make a remark on orthogonal polynomial duality, where the duality functions are polynomials which are orthogonal with respect to the reversible measures of the process.
+We also make a remark on orthogonal polynomial duality, where the duality functions are polynomials which are orthogonal with respect to the reversible measures of the process.
 Because of the orthogonality, there are \textbf{a priori} applications in probability, such as to Boltzmann-Gibbs principles \cite{ACR18,ACR21} or correlation formulas \cite{CFG21,KZ23}.
-In this sense, orthogonal polynomial dualities are in improvement on ``triangular'' dualities, for which the probabilistic applications are not immediately obvious.
+In this sense, orthogonal polynomial dualities are an improvement on ``triangular'' dualities, for which the probabilistic applications are not immediately obvious.
 A recent paper \cite{FKZ22} developed a new algebraic method for constructing orthogonal polynomial dualities in interacting particle systems, generalizing the previous methods of \cite{CFGR18,CFG21,Wolter19,Zhou_2021}.
-Because the method here involves Michael Wheeler's idea that duality functions are themselves vertex weights, new algebraic insights for orthogonal polynomial dualities will be needed.
-These are discussed in section \ref{OPD}. }
+The method developed in the present paper relies on Wheeler’s observation that duality functions can themselves be interpreted as vertex weights.
+Extending this perspective to dualities arising from orthogonal polynomials will require new algebraic insights, which we discuss in Section~\ref{OPD}.

-{ Shortly after version 1 of this paper appeared on the arXiv, a preprint \cite{groenevelt2023generalized} of Gronevelt and Wagenaar constructed a dynamic ASEP($q,j$) with orthogonal polynomial duality (with respect to the reversible measures).
-In version 2 of this paper, we show that their duality function is a degeneration of ours.
-We then use the duality function to prove Tracy--Widom fluctuations.
-To our knowledge, this is the first time that orthogonal polynomials have been used for asymptotic fluctuations. }
+{ Relatedly, Groenevelt and Wagenaar constructed in \cite{groenevelt2023generalized} a dynamic ASEP$(q,j)$ admitting an orthogonal polynomial duality with respect to the reversible measures.
+We show that their duality function arises as a degeneration of the one obtained in the present paper. }

 { \textbf{Acknowledgements.} The authors would like to thank (in no particular order) Michael Wheeler, William Mead, Wolter Groenevelt, Alexei Borodin, Amol Aggarwal, Ivan Corwin, Carel Wagenaar, Konstantin Matetski, and Leonid Petrov for helpful discussions.
 The discussions with Wolter Groenevelt and William Mead were held at the workshop ``Recent Developments in Stochastic Duality'' in Eindhoven, with support from EURANDOM and the NWO grant 613.001.753 ``Duality for interacting particle systems.''